Kwangyun/Kwangyun.github.io/_posts/2023-05-22-BruteForceWriteup.md

 ## Outline

 The goal of this write-up is to document a brute force attack performed against the login system of DVWA(Dam Vulernable Web Application).
 The objective of this attack was to gain unauthorized admin access by brute forcing password against the 'admin' account.
 This was conducted as a group-study project for Groot Security. \
-The writ-up discusses the following content:
+The writeup discusses the following content:

 1. **Vulnerabiltiy Explanation**
 2. **Proof of Concept - Making use of Hydra and Burpsuite**
 3. **Mitigating Brute Force Attacks**